How to care for Chinese Hibiscus

 Most plants require repotting every now and then in order to stay happy and healthy.
 However, repotting can be stressful to plants, so it's important to do it carefully and not too often.

-Find out more about: How to Repot Your Plant
+Find out more about: The best way to repot your Hibiscus

 How to Mist Your Plant

 It's best to mist your plants in the morning, when the sun is not too strong and the temperature is cooler.
 This will give the water time to evaporate before the heat of the day sets in.

 Find out more about: How to Mist Your Plant

 How to Cut Back Your Plant